openeemeter/caltrack/docs/savings-calculations/v1.0/daily/README.md

 **Note**: during the beta test we explored the use of robust linear regression instead of ordinary least squares but ultimately decided to use ordinary least squares for the initial CalTRACK use case.
 A robust regression may offer some significant advantages, as described [here](https://github.com/impactlab/caltrack/issues/56) along with our reasons for sticking with ordinary least squares, and is worth considering as a future improvement to these methods.

-In the second stage, using parameter estimates from the first stage equation, weather normalized savings for both the baseline period and reporting period can be computed by using corresponding temperature normals for the relevant time period (typical year weather normalized gross savings), or by using current-year weather to project forward baseline period use (current year weather normalized gross savings) and differencing between baseline and reporting period estimated or actual use, depending on the quantity of interest.
+In the second stage, using parameter estimates from the first stage equation, weather normalized savings for both the baseline period and reporting period can be computed by using corresponding temperature normals for the relevant time period (typical year weather normalized metered energy savings), or by using current-year weather to project forward baseline period use (current year weather normalized metered energy savings) and differencing between baseline and reporting period estimated or actual use, depending on the quantity of interest.

 We now proceed with a detailed technical treatment of the steps for daily savings estimation.

 ### **Technical guidelines for implementing two-stage estimation on daily electric and gas usage data for CalTRACK**

 CalTRACK savings estimation begins with gas and electric usage data, project data, and weather data that have been cleaned and combined according to the Data Preparation technical specification.
-Starting with the prepared data, site-level daily gross savings analysis is performed by implementing the following steps:
+Starting with the prepared data, site-level daily metered energy savings analysis is performed by implementing the following steps:

 1. Usage data used in the CalTRACK daily analysis will be done on Use Per Day (\(UPD\)) values from daily AMI usage data.